UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_1.rst

    :align: center
    :alt: The VSCode welcome page

 Click on :console:`Open Folder...` and select the :console:`lab_a` folder that you made in the previous step.
 You will be asked whether you trust the authors of this folder.
-This is a security setting, letting code run on your computer can change settings, delete files, or do other nefarious things.
+This is a security setting.
+Letting code run on your computer can change settings, delete files, or do other nefarious things.
 It's our own code we're writing though, so select :console:`Yes, I trust the authors`.

 .. figure:: vscode_trust_authors.png
    :width: 800